In this article, I will be showing how you can find unique values from multiple columns in Microsoft Excel.

-Method 1: Extract Unique Values from Multiple Columns with Array Formula.
+Method 1 – Extract Unique Values from Multiple Columns with Array Formula

-i.
-Using UNIQUE Function
+Case 1 – Using the UNIQUE Function

 Precaution: The UNIQUE function is only available in Office 365.